dev11systems/universal-coherence-framework/README.md

 The **Universal Coherence Framework (UCF)** is a cross-domain model for describing how adaptive systems — biological, artificial, collective, or ecological — move across states of coherence and instability.

-UCF is designed as an open scientific framework: free to use, study, test, remix, extend, and apply across human research, AI research, cognitive science, systems theory, public policy, education, and future cross-intelligence studies.
+UCF is designed as an open scientific framework: free to use, study, test, remix, extend, and apply across human research, intelligence research, cognitive science, systems theory, public policy, education, and future cross-intelligence studies.

 ---

 ## Overview

-Across many domains — neuroscience, affective science, cybernetics, ecology, artificial intelligence, network science, and collective behavior — adaptive systems display a consistent pattern:
+Across many domains — neuroscience, affective science, cybernetics, ecology, intelligence, network science, and collective behavior — adaptive systems display a consistent pattern:

 They move through **four functional states** related to coherence, information flow, and signal organization.